Smart Selector

 And now, we can use the

-interface to create a selector that will retrieve the child entity from the parent entity.
-We can use this selector in our components to retrieve the child entity from the store.
+interface to create a selector that will retrieve the child entity for the parent entity.
+We can use this selector in our components to retrieve the row(s) and their children from the store.

 Note that the